anchore/anchore-charts/stable/anchore-engine/README.md

       $ helm uninstall --namespace=my-namespace my-anchore
       release "my-anchore" uninstalled

-Remove the Redis DB PersistentVolumeClaim, as another will be created when reinstalling:
+Anchore Enterprise users will want to remove the Redis DB PersistentVolumeClaim, as another will be created when reinstalling:

     $ kubectl delete pvc redis-data-my-anchore-anchore-ui-redis-master-0